typemill/typemill/content/3_for-theme-developers/04-asset-tags.md

  </head>
 ````

-The same for JavaScript: It is a good practice to place all JavaScript at the end of the page before the closing body-tag.
+The same for JavaScript: It is recommended to place all JavaScript at the end of the page before the closing body-tag.
 And you should wrap all your JavaScript in a block-element, too:

 ````
 <body>